-■ Summarizing performance
+■ Summarizing performance using performance metrics

 So far so good.
 But we would like to go a littler farther so that we can calculate theoretically what the average performance of an ideal observer would be.

 In a yes/no task, an ideal observer can make two kinds of mistakes.
-It can decide the signal was there when it wasn't (a false alarm or false positive), or it can decide it wasn't there when it was (a miss).
+It can decide the signal was there when it wasn't (a false alarm also called a false positive), or it can decide it wasn't there when it was (a miss also called a false negative).
 These two determine the error rate.

 An ideal can also be correct in two ways.
-It can have a hit or a correct rejection.
+It can have a hit (true positive) or a correct rejection (true negative).
 We'll see later that you only need to measure two of these four statistics, because the hit + miss rate have to add up to 100% (if the signal is presented 100 times, you either say yes or no, so the sum of the hit and misses has to be 100).